 Make sure the lap belt fits low and tight across the lap/upper thigh area and the shoulder belt fits snug crossing the chest and shoulder to avoid abdominal injuries

-- All children should be placed in child safety seats, booster seats or seat belts – every time they ride in a car or truck.
+- All children should be placed in child safety seats, booster seats or seat belts – every time they ride in a vehicle.

 - Children 12 and younger should be buckled up in the back seat.